ShlomoStept/ShlomoStept/README.md

 - 💬 Ask me about ...
 -->

-Hello, I'm Shlomo, currently I am a Senior at [Stevens Institute of Technology](https://www.stevens.edu/), studying Computer Science, with a focus on Machine Learning and Mathematics.
+Hello, I'm Shlomo, I focus on Machine Learning and Mathematics.

 I am always open to collaborating on projects.
 Find out more about me & feel free to connect with me here: